touzet/pampa/README.md

 ### Organism selection (-- mammals, -l)

-pampa_light uses predefined peptide tables, accompanied by the NCBI taxonomy.
+PAMPA_light utilizes a predefined set of marker peptides in conjunction with the NCBI taxonomy for species identification.
+These markers are accessible through _peptide tables_, which are stored in TSV files distributed with the code.
+Each peptide table includes the following columns:

+- Rank: Taxonomic rank
+- Taxid: Taxonomic identifier
+- Taxon name: Scientific name
+- Sequence: Marker peptide sequence
+- PTM: Description of post-translational modifications applied to the marker peptide
+- Name: Marker name
+- Masses: Peptide mass
+- Gene: Gene name, e.g., COL1A1
+- SeqId: Sequence identifier(s) of the protein sequence from which the marker peptide is derived
+- Begin: Start position of the peptide marker within the protein sequence
+- End: End position of the peptide marker within the protein sequence
+- Comment: Additional comments about the marker

+The first row of the file should contain column headings.

+_PTM description_: PAMPA recognizes three types of PTMs: oxylation of prolines (indicated by the single-letter code 'O'), deamidation of asparagine and glutamine (indicated by the single-letter code 'D'), and phosphorylation of serine, threonine, and tyrosine (indicated by the single-letter code 'P').
+The PTM description is  a concise representation of the number of oxylations, deamidations and phosphorylations necessary to compute the mass of a peptide sequence.
+For instance, '2O1D' signifies two oxyprolines and one deamidation, '1P4O' represents one phosphorylation and four oxyprolines, '2O' corresponds to two oxyprolines without any deamidation and phosphorylation.

-It is possible to filter the peptide table to select elements  according to various criteria such as organism, gene name, sequence identifier, or post-translational modifications (PTMs).
+It is possible to filter the peptide table to limit the search according to various criteria such as organism, gene name, sequence identifier, or PTMs.
 For that, you can use the -l option and follow these guidelines:

 - Create a text file that outlines your filtering criteria.